Intro

 With the boy out of earshot, Blayke wasted no time.
 "You allow a child, barely experienced, to serve under your command?
 And what is he so happy about?
 Doesn't he know who Cord is?"

-Before Smith could offer a reply, Blayke pressed on, his voice taking on a more ominous tone.
-"And what about the child's loose tongue?
+Before Smith could offer a reply, Blayke pressed on: "And what about the child's loose tongue?
 With his enthusiasm, he's likely to spread the news of Cord's arrival all over town.
 Not everyone will welcome the bloodhound with open arms, and you know it."

 Smith leaned forward.
 "You're right.
 It would give the council an excuse to hang about anyone here."